aws/modern-data-architecture-accelerator/packages/apps/dataops/dataops-nifi-app/README.md

   # (Optional) - Specify the Arn of a ACM Private CA to be used as a root of the trust chain
   # for all signed Nifi certs.
 The cert-manager service accounts within the EKS cluster will be
   # granted access to mint certs via this ACM PCA.
-  # If not specified, the root of the trust chain will be a
+  # If not specified, an ACM private CA will be created.
-  # self-signed cert within the Nifi EKS cluster.
-  privateCaArn: arn:aws:acm-pca:test-region:test-account:certificate-authority/test-acm-pca-id
+  existingPrivateCaArn: arn:aws:acm-pca:test-region:test-account:certificate-authority/test-acm-pca-id

   # (Optional) An internal CA will be created within the Nifi EKS cluster (either self-signed or signed by a ACM Private CA).
   # All Nifi and Zookeeper node certs will be minted within the cluster via the internal CA.